jc-bao/ayaneo-2021-pro-ventura/README.md

 **BIOS**: Disable Secure Boot and Fast Boot

+> [!NOTE]
-> ⚠️ This Machine behaves strangely when booting from USB.
+> This Machine behaves strangely when booting from USB.
 It may take several tries to boot into the installer.
 It is common to see the following error.
 Just keep trying by rebooting the machine.
 (The `TM` key in the console can do the reboot quickly.)

 ## Troubleshooting